 Honors intent form and course sequence

 During the junior year, students interested in honors should meet with the undergraduate advisor and the honors advisor in a particular subfield to discuss their plans for an honors research project.
 Interested students will submit an intent form briefly discussing their thesis research interests.
-The intent form for honors in anthropology is due on or around March 15th.
+The intent form for honors in anthropology is due in March.
 Note: requests will be considered after this deadline, but you must meet with an advisor as soon as possible after this deadline.

 During the senior year, students will enroll in an honors seminar or independent study, depending on your sub-field.
 Honors seminar courses are focused on helping students design, conduct, and complete their honors thesis research.
 At the end of the senior year, students will participate in a poster session on their thesis research.

 What is an honors thesis in anthropology?

 An honors thesis includes original research and is greater in scope than a course term paper.
 Students are encouraged to explore topics that build on their individual interests.
 Honors students in anthropological archaeology often conduct research on collections in the Museum of Anthropology.
 Sociocultural and linguistic anthropology honors students should plan on doing some participant observation or other field research.
 Biological anthropology honors students often conduct research on primates or skeletal remains.

 For more information about honors in anthropology, contact:

 Prerequisites for an honors major in particular subfields of anthropology:

 - We recommend that students interested in completing an honors major in sociocultural anthropology take a sociocultural theory/method course (please see the Undergraduate Courses by Subfield document here)